mailakiran132561-hue/DAA-pract/README.md

 CONCLUSION:

 Both iterative and recursive methods successfully calculate the factorial of a number.
 The iterative method is generally more memory-efficient because it does not use the function call stack, whereas the recursive method is simpler and demonstrates the concept of recursion.
 For large values of n, the iterative approach is usually preferred because recursion can cause stack-depth limitations.
 Thus, both methods have the same time complexity, but the iterative method has an advantage in terms of space efficiency.

+pract-DAA-5
+summary:

+The 0/1 Knapsack Problem is solved using Dynamic Programming.
+The knapsack() function creates a DP table where each entry stores the maximum profit possible for a given number of items and a given weight capacity.
+For every item, the algorithm checks whether including it gives more profit than excluding it.
+The maximum value is stored in the table, and the final answer is dp[n][W].
+For the given weights [1, 3, 4, 5], values [1, 4, 5, 7], and capacity 7, the maximum profit is 9.

+CONCLUSION:

+Thus, the 0/1 Knapsack problem was successfully implemented using Dynamic Programming.
+The algorithm efficiently finds the maximum possible profit while keeping the total weight within the given capacity.
+This demonstrates how dynamic programming can be used to solve optimization problems by breaking them into smaller subproblems and storing their results for reuse.